MDobak/go-xerrors/README.md

 ### Wrapping Errors

-The `xerrors.New` and `xerrors.Newf` functions can also wrap existing errors while preserving their stack traces:
+The `xerrors.New` and `xerrors.Newf` functions can also wrap existing errors:

 ```go
 output, err := json.Marshal(data)